dialex/start-testing/docs/concepts/testability.md

 1. Does your team have regular contact with the users of the system?
 1. Does your team maintain a knowledge base on how their system is built and tested?

 If you were unsatisfied with score you got, there are methods to improve it.
 Of course you have ~~boring~~ ~~expensive~~ [maturity models](https://www.tmmi.org/tmmi-documents/#) in the market to formally evaluate your testability.
 However, if you prefer something simple and tailored for your team you can use the [**Test Improvement Assessment**](http://www.huibschoots.nl/wordpress/wp-content/uploads/2017/02/Test-Improvement-Huib-Schoots-Joep-Schuurkes.pdf).
 Essentially your team selects which testability criteria are relevant for your context, scores them and finally agrees on how to improve.
-If you need hints to practices that can improve your testability, [Michael Bolton](http://www.developsense.com/blog/2009/07/testability/) has a few.
+If you need hints on practices that can improve your system's testability, [Michael Bolton](http://www.developsense.com/blog/2009/07/testability/) has a few.

 ## Teachers